-- 25.1 The Employer may schedule the regular work week in four (4) consecutive ten (10) hour days at straight time rates, provided that the four (4) ten (10) hour days are scheduled during the Monday through Thursday period or the Tuesday through Friday period. - Where this option is worked, all hours worked in excess of ten (10) hours per day, shall be paid at two (2) times the applicable rate of pay.
-When a fifth (5th) day is worked, the first ten (10) hours shall be paid at one and one-half (11⁄2) times the applicable rate of pay.
+25.1 The Employer may schedule the regular work week in four (4) consecutive ten (10) hour days at straight time rates, provided that the four (4) ten (10) hour days are scheduled during the Monday through Thursday period or the Tuesday through Friday period.

+- Where this option is worked, all hours worked in excess of eleven (11) hours per day, shall be paid at two (2) times the applicable rate of pay.
+When a fifth (5th) day is worked, the first eleven (11) hours shall be paid at one and one-half (11⁄2) times the applicable rate of pay.
 When a sixth (6th) day is worked (Saturday), the first eight (8) hours shall be paid at one and one-half (11⁄2) times the applicable rate of pay.
-All other hours on this compressed work schedule shall be paid at two (2) times the applicable rate of pay. - 25.3 If the Employer exercises an afternoon or night shift on the compressed work week format, afternoon or night shift premiums will apply. - Where the Monday through Thursday option is worked and a statutory holiday falls on the Friday, the Friday shall be the observed day off.
+All other hours on this compressed work schedule shall be paid at two (2) times the applicable rate of pay. - 25.3 If the Employer exercises an afternoon or night shift on the compressed work week format, afternoon or night shift premiums will apply. - 25.4 Where the Monday through Thursday option is worked and a statutory holiday falls on the Friday, the Friday shall be the observed day off.
 Where the Tuesday through Friday option is worked and a statutory holiday falls on the Monday, the Monday is the observed day off.
-The regular "5th day" in either case can be worked at one and one half times (11⁄2X) the regular rate.
+The regular "5th day" in either case can be worked at one-and one-half times (11⁄2X) the regular rate in accordance with Article 25.2.
 When a statutory holiday falls in the work week, the Union and the Employer shall mutually agree to the work schedule for that week.